Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 "I’ll change that," Loor promised.
 "Any girl he has his eye on?"

 The Singer trilled.
 "Me.
 It’s very cute.
-But of his own age...Lem.
+But of his own age...
+Lem.
 Her mother is sick, a trophy might help her feel better about it."

 "Sick?"